hmc-sysadmin/labs/passwords.md

 `lastwords` on his account.
 Copy his home directory to yours, so that you can analyze it:

-`sudo cp -r /mnt/local/passwordLab/michael ~/`
+`sudo cp -r /mnt/sysadmin/passwordLab/michael ~/`

-**Be sure to copy the directory**, so you don't spoil everyone else's fun when you modify the files
+**Be sure to copy the directory**, so you don't spoil everyone else's fun if you modify the files

 Now see if you can read his last words!